Toloka/docs/en/template-builder/templates/online-store-products.md

   ```
   {% endcut %}

 - [field.text](../reference/field.text.md): Adds a field for entering a short text.

-In this example, Toloker needs to enter a link to the product's page in the online store.
-If Toloker doesn't find the product, he chooses **The store doesn't sell the product** checkbox and the text field disappears.
+A combination of [helper.if](../reference/helper.if.md) and [condition.equals](../reference/condition.equals.md) displays the response field when the checkbox is not selected.

   {% cut "Show code" %}
   ```json